sahouston/Cozmo-Autonomous-Driving/README.md

 ## Training

-[train.py](train.py) loads all of the recorded images and steering instructions in data_train/ and the network is trained on it for 25 epochs (25 passes through the data).
+[train.py](train.py) loads all of the recorded images and steering instructions in data_train/ and the network is trained on it for 25 epochs.

 ## Autonomous Driving